AttorneyOnline/docs/AO Documentation/docs/authoring/themes/What's New?.md

 ***There was no changes made since the previous version.***

 ## What's new in v2.8.x?
+Download for the new files in Default Theme here
 ### Brief Overview
 - Added in-client iniswapping via a dropdown menu that refers to `iniswaps.ini`
 - Added a visible Music Display - Now you don't need to scroll through IC logs to see what's playing!